top of page

 “I felt like “Ophelia” was this foundational cornerstone song that had to be completed before we wrote the rest of the album.
 And that was the first song on the album, so it’s kind of fitting that it’s the first song on the single or whatever you want to call it…”

 It’s pretty cool because the lyrics are kind of vague at times, but also specific if that makes any sense.
-I think that fed in lyrically into the treatment of the video…this idea of us performing, as these kind of stoic statues performing on a stage & this sort of ghost-like figure that rises from Wesley’s body that starts dancing in the street without a care in the world.
+I think that fed in lyrically into the treatment of the video…this idea of us performing, as these kind of stoic statues performing on a stage and this sort of ghost-like figure that rises from Wesley’s body that starts dancing in the street without a care in the world.

 It actually started to rain at the end of the shoot, which you can see in the video for “Ophelia”.
-That was not planned…that was no CGI rain! (laughs) That actually started to happen & it's one of my favorite scenes when it turns that corner & it's raining in Los Angeles.
+That was not planned…that was no CGI rain! (laughs) That actually started to happen and it's one of my favorite scenes when it turns that corner and it's raining in Los Angeles.
 How rare is that?
 It was pretty great to capture it in that moment in the presentation of the song.

 Nowadays, everything is so instant…you press a button and it’s yours ala Spotify, Soundcloud, iTunes etc. What was the first album you saved up your hard earned money as a kid and bought for yourself?

 I can remember buying an album by the band, Bush.
-I can’t remember the title of the album but it had the song, “Machinehead” & “Glycerine” which was a huge hit…it had a lot of cool songs on that album.
+I can’t remember the title of the album but it had the song, “Machinehead” and “Glycerine” which was a huge hit…it had a lot of cool songs on that album.

 What was the first song you fell in love with (or made a lasting impact) on you and why?

 And then…I’ll never forget the first time I heard, “Smells Like Teen Spirit” by Nirvana come on the radio.
-I, of course recorded it off the radio on my little cassette player (laughs) & I just loved the guitar intro.
+I, of course recorded it off the radio on my little cassette player (laughs) and I just loved the guitar intro.

 I wanted to learn to play that song on the piano, but as a kid, I didn’t understand how to play that guitar “dun, dun, dun, dunn, dunn, dunn, dun, chkk ckkk ckkk” intro on a piano.
 I didn’t know how to play that palm muting guitar sound on the piano.
 I mean now, I know you can’t do that. (laughs) That’s not what a piano does.
-I remember I was in love with the song but I was like, “I can’t play this on the piano” & I was so confused. (laughs)
+I remember I was in love with the song but I was like, “I can’t play this on the piano” and I was so confused. (laughs)

-“I just remember that time was kind of weird because I was listening to Beethoven but falling in love with Nirvana, Guns N Roses, Bush…& all these other hard rock bands at the same time, juxtaposed to the classical piano.
+“I just remember that time was kind of weird because I was listening to Beethoven but falling in love with Nirvana, Guns N Roses, Bush…and all these other hard rock bands at the same time, juxtaposed to the classical piano.
 I guess, I just love music of all kinds.”

 Who is in your current playlist?
 What artists or bands are in current rotation for you?

-I am at my computer right now & instead of showing you my playlist, I can explain to you my playlist. (laughs) Okay, so I have the song, “The Truth” by Dr. Dog, “The Suburbs” by Arcade Fire, “Everybody’s Got To Learn Sometime” by Beck which is from Eternal Sunshine of the Spotless Mind soundtrack.
+I am at my computer right now and instead of showing you my playlist, I can explain to you my playlist. (laughs) Okay, so I have the song, “The Truth” by Dr. Dog, “The Suburbs” by Arcade Fire, “Everybody’s Got To Learn Sometime” by Beck which is from Eternal Sunshine of the Spotless Mind soundtrack.
 I also have “A Day In The Life” by The Beatles, “The Ghosts of Beverly Drive” by Death Cab For Cutie.
 I also have “Hollywood Forever Cemetery Sings” from Father John Misty.
 And “Hannah Hunt” by Vampire Weekend.

 “I’m just really loving the latest Vampire Weekend album, Modern Vampires of The City.
 I’m really, really in love with the Eternal Sunshine of the Spotless Mind movie soundtrack too.
-It has that Beck song that I just mentioned & it has a ton of original songs by the composer, Jon Brion.
+It has that Beck song that I just mentioned and it has a ton of original songs by the composer, Jon Brion.
 It’s just incredible.
 So yeah, that’s just some of the stuff I’ve been listening to a lot lately.”

 What’s on tap next for The Lumineers?
 What are you most excited about for this year?